silo-finance/silo-contracts-v2/KnownIssues.md

 ### `getProgramName()`

 Silo incentives controller with version < 3.6.0 has issue with `getProgramName` fn.
-It fails to convert the immediate distribution program name into a proper string representation.
+It fails to convert the immediate distribution program name (which is token address) into a proper string representation.
+Eg. if token address has any zeros, they will be removed, so returned name will be incomplete.

 Silos incentives controller with this issue: Sonic 1 - 101, Arbitrum 100 - 111, Optimism - 100, Ink - 100 - 101.

 ### Debt share tokens approval for the leverage smart contract